Why do people use iron?

 But people didn’t stop with just inventing iron.
 Not long after people started using iron in Central Asia, they improved on it by inventing steel.
 Steel is iron with extra carbon in it.
 Around 300 BC, people began to make high quality steel in India and in Central Asia (modern Uzbekistan and Afghanistan).
 Steel swords were stronger and sharper.

 Steel sewing needles were thinner and sharper, too.
 With steel needles, people started to sew clothes more instead of just wrapping pieces of cloth around themselves.
 Central Asians and Indians started to sell their steel to West Asia and China along the Silk Road.
+Indian steel manufacturers were buying high quality iron ore from Central Africa, carried on river boats to ports along the coast of East Africa, so they could make higher quality teel.
 By the 800s AD, the Vikings were making the long trip south-east from northern Europe through Russia to buy Central Asian steel, too.

 Did you find out what you wanted to know about the history of iron and blacksmithing?
 Let us know in the comments!